DSXiangLi/DecryptPrompt/README.md

 - others
   - RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL
   - MIGA: A Unified Multi-task Generation Framework for Conversational Text-to-SQL

+### Code Generation
+- Code Generation with AlphaCodium: From Prompt Engineering to Flow Engineering
+- Codeforces as an Educational Platform for Learning Programming in Digitalization
+- Competition-Level Code Generation with AlphaCode
+- CODECHAIN: TOWARDS MODULAR CODE GENERATION THROUGH CHAIN OF SELF-REVISIONS WITH REPRESENTATIVE SUB-MODULES

 ### 降低模型幻觉 (reliability)
 - Survey